| |

 |

-Joseph, Sidney, Hyrum, and others travel to “Adam Ondi Awman.”
+Joseph, Sidney, Hyrum, and others travel to Daviess County and

-Despite the rain, they survey the city plot, and build houses “day after
+survey land for a new settlement, and build houses “day after

 day ..." |